 - 1. Establish specific energy efficiency savings targets - 2.
-Align utility ratemaking with energy efficiency by incorporating: - 24 1.
+Align utility ratemaking with energy efficiency by incorporating: - 1.
 Program cost recovery - 25 2.
 Full revenue decoupling - 3.
-Earnings opportunities tied to performance toward savings targets
+Earnings opportunities tied to performance toward savings targets mentions only symmetrical revenue decoupling as the tool to remove a utility's throughput incentive.

-In addressing types of regulatory tools for the comprehensive strategy, ACEEE throughput incentive.
 It does not mention an LRAM or LCFC mechanism.
 In a later section of the toolkit, ACEEE addresses LRAMs specifically and concludes that it: "strongly recommends full revenue decoupling as the preferable approach to address both lost margin recovery and the throughput incentive."27 ACEEE's most recent 2017 State Scorecard reinforces its preference for decoupling over an LRAM: states having only one or more utilities with an LRAM receive 0 points; states having at least one gas or electric utility with decoupling receive 0.5 points; only states having both an electric and gas utility with a decoupling mechanism receive the full 1 point.
-28 The Scorecard also counters Dr. Faruqui's claim 29 that an LRAM such as the LCFC is the most common approach to addressing sales lost to utility DSM efforts.
+28 The Scorecard also counters Dr. Faruqui's claim29 that an LRAM such as the LCFC is the most common approach to addressing sales lost to utility DSM efforts.
 The 2017 Scorecard states that, for electric utilities, 16 states had adopted decoupling and 15 an LRAM.
 For natural gas utilities, only seven had chosen an LRAM and 22 had adopted a decoupling mechanism.
 30 Even more recently than the 2017 Scorecard, NRDC's decoupling map as of August 2018, identifies 17 states, covering 41 electric utilities, that had adopted decoupling as of that date.
 NRDC does not indicate states or count utilities with an LRAM, likely for the reasons discussed in its White Paper.